PabodaFdo/airbnb-data-engineering-challenge/README.md

 ## Final Note

-This project demonstrates a reproducible, memory-aware, validated, and analytically useful data engineering workflow for the Amsterdam Airbnb market.
+This project demonstrates a reproducible, memory-aware, validated, statistically reasoned, and analytically useful data engineering workflow for the Amsterdam Airbnb market.

-> **The goal was not to maximize feature count, but to build a defensible submission with clear assumptions, reliable data processing, strong validation, transparent engineering decisions, reproducible outputs, focused analysis, and honest limitations.**
+> **The goal was not to maximize feature count, but to build a defensible submission with clear assumptions, reliable data processing, strong validation, transparent engineering decisions, reproducible outputs, focused analysis, honest limitations, and careful interpretation of both statistical and machine-learning results.**